agarwalnitesh42/openCollab/CONTRIBUTING.md

 - Add Screenshots or screen record to help us know what you contribute.

 ## Pull Requests 🚀:
 We appreciate and value contributions from the community.
-If you would like to contribute to the DevHunt project, please follow these steps to submit a pull request:
+If you would like to contribute to the OpenCollab project, please follow these steps to submit a pull request:

 **1.** Fork the Repository:
-Start by forking the DevHunt repository to your GitHub account.
+Start by forking the OpenCollab repository to your GitHub account.
 This will create a copy of the project under your account, which you can freely modify.

 **2.** Clone the forked repository: